dengste/org-caldav/README.md

     - Google: Click on 'calendar settings' and the id will be shown next to "Calendar Address".
 It is of the form `ID@group.calendar.google.com`.
 Do *not* omit the domain!

+* If you want to sync with many calendars, see **Syncing with more than one calendar** below.

 * Set `org-caldav-inbox` to an org filename where new entries from the calendar should be stored.
 Just to be safe, I suggest using an